th13/ImageInterview/README.md

 ### Optional Challenge: Adding Color +/or Color Gradient

-If you complete the above tasks and have extra time, enhance your image by adding a color and/or color gradient to the circle.
+If you complete the above tasks and have extra time, enhance your image by adding a color and/or color gradient to the circle using the P3 format (refer back to the Wiki!).
 For example, you could print the circle red, or vary the RGB values based on the distance from the center, creating a smooth transition from one color at the center to another at the edge.
 You’ll need to use a new `ColorImage` representation (e.g., RGB triples instead of greyscale) and update both `generateCircleImage` and `writePPM` accordingly.

 ---